All-Dings/400000000/README.md

 # Photos for Dings-Project

-This Repository contains Photos for the Dings-Project.
+This Repository contains Images for the Dings-Project.